roc-lang/rbt/docs/internals/how-we-determine-when-to-run-jobs.md

 # How We Determine When to Run Jobs

-rbt tries to avoid unnecessary re-runs of jobs whenever possible.
+rbt tries to avoid re-running jobs it has seen before.
 To do this, we manage several levels of caches.

 Here's a quick summary about how the process works.